-Corporate bond funds are debt funds that lend at least 80% of their money to companies with the highest possible credit rating.
-This rating is given only to companies that are financially strong and have a high probability of paying lenders on time.
+Corporate Bonds Are another type of debt funds which invest atleast 80% of their funds on the companies with the best credit rating.
+The companies selected are financially strong and carry a good reputation of paying back to investors on time.

 Advantages of Corporate Bonds